grumd/genshin-artifact-farm-calculator/README.md

 A small React app that allows calculating the chance of getting a certain artifact in Genshin Impact at least once over time.

-Used: Vite, React 18, Chakra UI, styled-components.
+Used: Vite, React 18, Chakra UI.

 Run locally with `npm start`.